 M.A. in Museum Studies

-The museum studies program is designed to provide graduate professional training in major areas of museum workmuseum administration, fundraising, collections management, exhibition design, museum educational programming, and curation.
-The museum studies degree also assists those students who plan to continue graduate studies in conservation or in doctoral programs.
+An interdisciplinary Master of Arts in Museum Studies is offered through the Department of Classics.
+The program is designed to provide graduate professional training in major areas of museum workmuseum administration, fundraising, collections management, exhibition design, museum educational programming, and curation.
+The Museum Studies degree also assists those students who plan to continue graduate studies in conservation or in academic doctoral programs.

 |MS 700||History and Organization of Museums [required during first semester of program]||3|